nataliiazab/nataliiazab/README.md

 ## About Me

-I switched from project management to tech after discovering my passion for programming while delivering cybersecurity projects funded by the US Department of State.
-I completed a 12-month full stack development bootcamp and I'm now looking for my first tech role where I can use my skills to create innovative solutions.
+I am a Full Stack Developer with a passion for programming.
+I contributed to four cyber security projects funded by the US Department of State and I also have five years of diverse experience and strong foundation in project management.
+I am a graduate of a 12-month coding bootcamp and now excited to join a tech company where I can use my skills to create innovative technology solutions.

 🌐 [Check out My Portfolio](https://nataliiazab-portfolio.netlify.app)